-In 2024, the results of the Global CSRD Survey by [16].
-This survey aims to examine how companies worldwide are gearing up to comply with the requirements set forth by the European Union's Sustainability Corporate Reporting Directive (CSRD).
-The survey involved 547 executives and senior professionals from more than countries, with 60% of respondents coming from companies headquartered in the European Union, and more than half having annual revenues of more than 1 billion USD.
+In 2024, the results of the Global CSRD Survey by [19].
+This survey aims to examine how companies worldwide are gearing up to comply with the requirements set forth by the European Sustainability Union's Corporate Reporting Directive (CSRD).
+The survey involved 547 executives and senior professionals from more than 30 countries, with 60% of respondents coming from companies headquartered in the European Union, and more than half having annual revenues of more than 1 billion USD.
 The survey results show that about three-quarters of companies preparing to report on CSRD recognize that they are beginning to incorporate sustainability into their business decision-making.
-The survey results also confirm that while many companies face challenges implementing CSRD, they are also beginning to realize the potential value that can be generated from integrating sustainability into business strategy.
-With more than a third of respondents expecting revenue growth and cost savings from CSRD implementation, it is clear that sustainability is not just a regulatory obligation, but also opportunity for innovation and growth.
-Overall, the survey shows that top management engagement investment in the right technologies and systems are key to achieving CSRD readiness and integrating sustainability into a company's business model.
+The survey results also confirm that while many companies face challenges in implementing CSRD, they are also beginning to realize the potential value that can be generated from integrating sustainability into business strategy.
+With more than a third of respondents expecting revenue growth and cost savings from CSRD implementation, it is clear that sustainability is not just a regulatory obligation, but also an opportunity for innovation and growth.
+Overall, the survey shows that top management engagement and investment in the right technologies and systems are key to achieving CSRD readiness and integrating sustainability into a company's business model.

 From the results of its survey, PwC reported that in terms of the involvement of corporate functions in CSRD reporting, 59% of respondents reported that the tax function is currently involved in CSRD preparation, and 55% of the investor relations function is also involved.
-The survey results also showed that involvement of the technology/IT function was recorded at 54%, and 39% of the operations function was also involved.
+The survey results also showed that the involvement of the technology/IT function was recorded at 54%, and 39% of the operations function was also involved.
 However, only 39% of boards of directors indicated the potential for increased engagement at the upper management level.
-In terms of the use of technology, the survey results show that more than 90% of respondents rely on spreadsheets for sustainability reporting, which is much higher than the use of other technology tools.
+In terms of the use of technology, the survey results show that more than 90% of respondents rely on for spreadsheets sustainability reporting, which is much higher than the use of other technology tools.

-In addition, a questionnaire conducted by PwC to correspondents regarding the extent of the benefits of CSRD implementation their company shows that around 36% of respondents believe that implementation will provide significant benefits in improving their company's environmental performance.
+In addition, a questionnaire conducted by PwC to correspondents regarding the extent of the benefits of CSRD implementation for their company shows that around 36% of respondents believe that CSRD implementation will provide significant benefits in improving their company's environmental performance.
 A further 34% of respondents think that CSRD will help them improve engagement with stakeholders, both internal and external.
-Furthermore, 32% respondents see the implementation of CSRD as an important step in reducing the risks faced by the company, both in terms of reputation and operations.
-Furthermore, of 31% respondents believe that CSRD will contribute to governance. improved corporate Furthermore, 29% of respondents feel reporting sustainability transparently, their company will gain a competitive advantage in the market.
-26% of respondents expect that the implementation of CSRD will facilitate access to capital and lower the cost of Furthermore, capital.
-25% of the respondents believe that implementation of CSRD can contribute to the company's revenue growth.
-Then 18% of respondents see potential cost of savings as benefit CSRD a implementation.
-And 16% respondents think that CSRD will help companies improve their social performance.
+Furthermore, 32% of respondents see the implementation of CSRD as an important step in reducing the risks faced by the company, both in terms of reputation and operations.
+Furthermore, 31% of respondents believe that CSRD will contribute to improved corporate governance.
+Furthermore, 29% of respondents feel that reporting sustainability bv transparently, their company will gain a competitive advantage in the market.
+26% of respondents expect that the implementation of CSRD will facilitate access to capital and lower the cost of capital.
+Furthermore, 25% of respondents believe that the implementation of CSRD can contribute to the company's revenue growth.
+Then 18% of respondents see potential cost benefit of CSRD savings as а implementation.
+And 16% of respondents think that CSRD will help companies improve their social performance.